 This brings me to the importance of adding an extra filter to every lens you have.
 Without a replaceable filter, I would have likely cracked my actual lens.
 Filters are cheap and protect the expensive stuff from scratches, dust, fingerprints, and cracks.
 They screw on to the end of your lens and then your lens cap clicks into the filter the same way.

 For basic everyday lens protection, you want a multi-coated UV filter.
 There are several super cheap options, but I always go for "one step up" in quality and price.
 The 5-dollar no-name lens filters are far more likely to give you strange reflections and ghosting because they are made with cheaper glass.

 Try to avoid the less-than-10-dollar-range: even one in the $15-25 range will be far superior.
 My favorites are these Hoya and the Sigma ones, which I have on every lens I own:

 If you're ready to splurge, I've heard that this B+H brand is incredible, as well as the Nikon and Canon brand name filters.

 B+W 52mm Clear UV Haze with Multi-Resistant Coating (010M)

-Also, remember to buy the correct size filter to fit your lens: it’s a measurement in millimeters of the outer edge of your lens, where the cap goes.
-It will probably be called filter thread, and it will also be labeled on the underside of the lens itself.
+Also, remember to buy the correct size filter to fit your lens: it's a measurement in millimeters of the outer edge of your lens, where the cap goes.
+It will probably be called filter thread and will also be labeled on the underside of the lens itself.
 The kit lenses for Canon are usually 58 mm, and the Nikon are usually 52 mm.
 Always check before you buy!

 Other Camera Safety Resources: